Bury My Heart at Wounded Knee

-Bury My Heart at Wounded Knee: An Indian History of the American West is a 1970 non-fiction book by American writer Dee Brown that covers the history of Native Americans in the American West in the late nineteenth century.
-The book expresses details of the history of American expansionism from a point of view that is critical of its effects on the Native Americans.
-Brown describes Native Americans' displacement through forced relocations and years of warfare waged by the United States federal government.
-The government's dealings are portrayed as a continuing effort to destroy the culture, religion, and way of life of Native American peoples.
-Helen Hunt Jackson's 1881 book A Century of Dishonor is often considered a nineteenth-century precursor to Dee Brown's book.
+Bury My Heart at Wounded Knee: An Indian History of the American West is a 1970 non-fiction book by American writer Dee Brown.
+It explores the history of American expansionism in the American West in the late nineteenth century and its devastating effects on the Indigenous peoples living there.
+Brown describes Native Americans' displacement through forced relocations and years of warfare waged by the United States federal government as part of a continuing effort to destroy the cultures, religions, and ways of life of Native American peoples.